Editor's note: This article is among our most popular, so we’ve updated it recently to keep things fresh.

 Like everything we do in the Trailblazer Community, the process is designed to be very community-driven!
 Here’s how it works:

-Nomination: Salesforce MVP nominations are open once a year for several weeks (this year’s nominations will close January 11).
-We receive hundreds of unique nominations from community members and Salesforce employees.
+Nomination: Salesforce MVP nominations are open once a year for several weeks (this year’s nominations will close December 9).
+We receive thousands of unique nominations from community members and Salesforce employees.
 (Note: it only takes one nomination to be considered!)

 MVP Review: Current Salesforce MVPs provide the first round of review on nominations.
 They are able to weigh in based on real-life experience interacting with nominees in a variety of channels.